 List and definition of variables: The index shows the evolution of gross production in volume terms.

-Starting from the 2023 base, the survey of industrial production is carried out by a panel of companies that provide information on just under 1,196 products (of which 105 car models) on a monthly basis.
-These products are grouped into homogeneous groups to form a basket of goods, which represents the elementary level of aggregation (macroprodotti/macro items).
+Starting from the 2024 base, the survey of industrial production is carried out at a panel of companies that provide monthly information relating to 939 products (of which 131 car models).

 Accounting conventions: The target variable is measured as a flow during the calendar month.
 Products, which need more than a month for the production, are recorded in value or in worked hours only for the part accrued to the reference period.
 Production in value is deflated by output prices.
 Hours worked are adjusted with productivity coefficients based on short-term indicators.